How Much Are Rabbits and What Does it Cost to Raise Them?

 Not skimping on their food will definitely increase their quality of life.
 For a high-quality pellet, hay and fresh foods, a good estimate is at least $25 per month.
 This will fluctuate depending on your area, and how you shop, and adding a second rabbit will not usually double the cost of the food.

 However, the better you are eating, the higher this price can be.
 If you are eating fresh foods like this, you can just buy a bit more for your rabbit.
 Also planting a garden is a great way to save on the cost of fresh food.
 Again, the answer to, how much are rabbits going to cost, will depend on how well you want to care for them to some degree.
 Buying quality food will help your rabbits resist disease and live healthier lives.
-And if you are raising meat rabbits, the better quality you feed your rabbits, the better quality food source they will become.
+And if you are raising meat rabbits, the better quality you feed your bunnies, the better quality food source they will become.

 Proper Bedding & Housing